 A brand is what persuades nervous clients to pay much more per hour for big firm work they could get at similar (some would say superior) quality at smaller firms.
 “No one ever got fired for hiring Skadden.”
 Or Kirkland.
 Or JonesDay.
 Or the other top AmLaw 50 brands.
 And no, it’s not always a function of size―Bartlit Beck and Quinn Emanuel offered that same CYA protection when they had barely dozens of lawyers.
-And some large firms charge relatively low rates and provide very little cover.
+And some AmLaw 200 firms charge relatively low rates and provide very little cover.
 Their weaker brands don’t merit it.

 If they did, they wouldn’t illustrate their website home pages with generic skylines, bridges, or colorful abstracts.
 Their messages overwhelmingly come down to “We’re big, which means we’re smart, so you can safely hire us.”
-In the legal profession, “big” tends to implies quality but it doesn’t create a differentiator against the lawyers toiling at all the other firms roughly your same size.
+In the legal profession, “big” tends to imply quality but it doesn’t create a differentiator against the lawyers toiling at all the other firms roughly your same size.
 “Big” is not a brand.

 Rebuilding or growing the brand is critical for fast-growing firms.

-The names and order on the AmLaw 200 list have been changing rapidly in recent years as the profession’s merger frenzy has created innumerable new mega-firms with combined names, like the recent merger of two quality firms, US-based Bryan Cave and UK-based Berwin Leighton Paisner (which they’re apparently seeking to rebrand as “BCLP” for Bryan Cave Leighton Paisner).
-Rather than using the ~150-year-old “Bryan Cave” name (or perhaps following the profession’s naming convention of “Bryan Cave Leighton” or perhaps “Bryan Cave BLP),” this blended 1400-lawyer global “BCLP” firm will be building its brand from scratch.
+The names and order on the AmLaw 200 list have been changing rapidly in recent years as the profession’s merger frenzy has created innumerable new mega-firms with combined names, like the 2018 merger of two quality firms, US-based Bryan Cave and UK-based Berwin Leighton Paisner (which they’re apparently seeking to rebrand as “BCLP” for Bryan Cave Leighton Paisner).
+Rather than using the solid ~150-year-old “Bryan Cave” name (or perhaps following the profession’s naming convention of “Bryan Cave Leighton” or perhaps “Bryan Cave BLP),” this blended 1400-lawyer global “BCLP” firm will be building its brand from scratch.

 Imagine the growth in revenue and profitability if every single lawyer in a firm was perceived to provide more value?
 How much more profitable would a firm be if it could immediately raise every lawyer’s rates by $100 or $250 or more per hour?